 HP Envy Pro 6420 (6455) Review

 The Envy can produce high-quality prints, just like the Pixma can.
-When printing in colour, the HP AIO has substantially lower operating expenses than the Canon when using HP’s Instant Ink monthly ink subscription service.
-The Envy Pro 6455 is a great alternative to our current favourite among budget colour all-in-ones for the home and home office because of its affordable pricing, high print quality, and extensive set of features.
+When printing in color, the HP AIO has substantially lower operating expenses than the Canon when using HP’s Instant Ink monthly ink subscription service.
+The Envy Pro 6455 is an excellent alternative to our current favorite among budget color all-in-ones for the home and home office because of its affordable pricing, high print quality, and extensive features.

 PROS